mikeygough/make-parties/README.md

 - Users can rsvp to events (/rsvps/create, /rsvps/new)
 - Users can cancel their rsvp (/rsvps/destroy)

+Logged out users can:

+- See events
+- See Rsvps

+Logged in users can:

+- Create events
+- RSVP

 #### resourceful routes:

 | URL              | HTTP Verb | Action  | What it Does           |